 While The Candleberry Shoppe was the favorite for the kids, I especially loved Simpatico.
 Simpatico is located on Railroad Avenue and features ceramics, foods, wines, liqueurs, and other items imported directly from Italy.
 They often have wine and liqueur tastings along with events throughout the year.
 I recently made Strawberry and White Chocolate Panna Cotta using a white chocolate liqueur from here.

-Near Simpatico on the corner of Railroad Avenue and Talbot Street is Flamingo Flats.
+Near Simpatico on the corner of Railroad Avenue and Talbot Street is Flamingo Flats (now closed).
 Here you will discover hot sauces, salsas, barbeque sauces and seasonings, souvenirs, cookbooks, and other unique finds.

 Blue Heron Coffee